Hi, I'm Norah Colvin

 I’ve been a classroom teacher, full-time and part-time, of single-age groups and multi-age groups; I’ve been a resource remedial teacher and a home educating parent; I’ve been a curriculum writer for the Education Department, and a freelance education author; I’ve run educational sessions for parents and their children of before-school age; I studied literacy development and ran sessions for parents on how they could help their children read.

 Education is my passion, especially the education of young children.
 Children are our future.
-We need to nurture our children in ways that will help them create the future we want it to be.
+We need to nurture our children in ways that will help them create the future they want.
 I advocate for curiosity and creativity, encourage questioning and critical thinking, and value diversity, tolerance and compassion.
 I believe that classrooms should be supportive and fun, connect with children’s lives, and provide learning opportunities that are meaningful and relevant.

 Many of the resources in the readilearn collection are ones I made for use in my own classroom.
 Others I wish I’d had, especially the interactives.
 They are designed to support you in your role with lessons that are ready to teach (readilessons) and activities that are designed to progress children’s learning, not just keep them busy.